Gene regulation

 Negative regulation by the Repressor—In the absence of lactose, the lac Repressor protein, encoded by the lacI gene with a separate promoter that is always active, binds to the Operator sequence in the DNA.
 The Operator sequence is a type of DNA regulatory element as described above.
 Repressor protein bound to the Operator prevents RNA polymerase from initiating transcription.

-When lactose is present, an inducer molecule derived from lactose binds allosterically to the Repressor, and causes the Repressor to leave the Operator site.
+When lactose is present, an inducer molecule derived from lactose binds allosterically to the Repressor and causes the Repressor to leave the Operator site, unblocking the operon’s promotor.
 RNA polymerase is then free to initiate transcription, if it successfully binds to the lac promoter.

 Positive regulation by CAP—Glucose is the preferred substrate for energy metabolism.
 When glucose is present, cells transcribe the lac operon only at very low levels, so the cells obtain most of their energy from glucose metabolism.
 RNA polymerase by itself binds rather poorly to the lac promoter.